csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptTutorial/Page2.md

 ## Next: More on variables & expressions

-In the next tutorial page, we will [look deeper at variables & the different types of available expressions](Page3.md).
+In the next tutorial page we will [look deeper at variables & the different types of available expressions](Page3.md).